vincent-ngo31/instagram-music-bot/README.md

 1) Install dependencies
 `pip install -r requirements.txt`

-2) Put your Spotify and Instagram login infomation into the `secrets.py` file
+2) Put your Spotify and Instagram login information into the secrets.py file
     * To find your Spotify User ID, search for your own profile on Spotify web player, and it should be in the url
     ![alt text](images/spotify_userid.png)